labgem/microscope-user-doc/docs/content/expdata/NGSEvoAnalysis.rst

 What is the aim of the Graphical Analysis tool?
 -----------------------------------------------

-To visualize the distribution of a specific clone’s mutations along the circular representation of a reference genome.
+To visualize the distribution of a specific clone's mutations along the circular representation of a reference genome.

 And to detect potential hot spots of mutations.